georgeheginbotham/Go-Fish-Video/exampleSite/content/english/portfolio/kimberly-parry-organics.md

 #### Beauty is Organic

-“Beauty is organic” is the mantra of Kimberly Parry Organics, a USDA-certified organic skin care brand dedicated to showing us that true beauty can be found in Mother Nature.
+“Beauty is organic” is the mantra of Kimberly Parry Organics, a USDA-certified organic skincare brand dedicated to showing us that true beauty can be found in Mother Nature.

 **Producer:** Kenneth Owen